johhki-4/plant-model-generator/README.md

 #
 This concludes all the features of the project.
+For retrieval of licenses that can not be done, contact Sandeep Patil at LTU.
+Contact information: https://www.ltu.se/staff/p/patsan-1.107002?l=en